 Go to My Profile and select the ‘employer details’ feature.
 Follow the prompts.

 We’ll ask you to do this when we can’t retrieve your account information needed for making top-ups and repayments.
-This typically happens when you change your bank login details.
+This typically happens when you change your bank login details or when your bank reviews login details as part of its security process.